maddisondesigns/customizer-custom-controls/readme.md

 ) );
 ````

+## Further Reading ##

 For more details, check out my Customizer Developers Guide:
 [The WordPress Customizer – A Developers Guide (Part 1)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-1)
 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

+## Changelog ##

+= 1.0 =
+- Let's add a changelog and a version number to make it easier to see what's changed.
+We'll call this v1.0 shall we

+= 25 Jun 2018 =
+- Update example code and readme documentation
+- Setting for multiselect control should be santized the same way as the single select
+- Fix issue with Select2 Dropdown not allowing control to be saved when entries are cleared
+- Add new clear all option Select2 Dropdown
+- Add ability to specify placeholder on Select2 Dropdown

+= 17 Jun 2018 =
+- Updated text to explain example in more detail
+- Add some more readme text to explain which section in the Customizer this example code is relevant to
+- Add some more inline comments to explain what the example code includes

+= 16 Jun 2018 =
+- Fix the textdomain on the sample code
+- Increase z-index for select2 controls so dropdown appears correctly
+- Fix height on select2 multi-select control
+- Fix incorrect textdomains & comments in code

+= 5 Apr 2018 =
+- Tweaked Readme.
+Stupid Github requiring two spaces at the end of a line just to get a carriage return.
+Uugh!

+= 2 Apr 2018 =
+- Implement a Select2 control for the Font Family dropdown in the Google Font Custom Control
+- Added new Dropdown Select2 Custom Control
+- Tweaked styles for Select2 Fields
+- Changed colour of Text Radio Button Control field when selected to better match other controls and to improve visibility

+= 31 Mar 2018 =
+- Update Google Font Control to allow ordering by popularity or alphabetically
+- Update Google Control to allow showing all fonts or specify just a certain number of fonts

+= 16 Mar 2018 =
+- Add new Dropdown Posts Custom Control

+= 27 Nov 2017 =
+- Update readme to include new core Date Time control
+- Add new example code for core Date Time control
+- Add a new sanitizer for the new Date Time Customizer control
+- Let's make input fields the same height as select fields
+- Fix position of label and alpha colour customizer control input field

+= 21 Nov 2017 =
+- Fix weird borders on color controls
+- Fix alignment of color input on default control

+= 4 Oct 2017 =
+- Updated readme

+= 29 Sep 2017 =
+- Tweak the border style on Customizer input fields to make them more noticeable
+- Tweak styles for Simple Notice Control so text isn't as cramped when code tag is used
+- Update the Simple Notice Control to allow span and code tags

+= 13 Sep 2017 =
+- Lets check if the woocommerce class exists instead of checking active_plugins for the plugin folder & file as it will still work if the plugin folder was renamed for some reason

+= 9 Sep 2017 =
+- Use get_template_directory_uri() when reading Google Fonts JSON file so it doesn't break when using child themes
+- Change placeholder text on Repeater control input field to https://
+- Automatically add https instead of http since all social networks use ssl

+= 21 Aug 2017 =
+- Update the example code for the TinyMCE Editor control

+= 20 Aug 2017 =
+- Added TinyMCE Editor Custom Control

+= 18 Jun 2017 =
+- Ensure manual slider input values don’t exceed minimum & maximum values
+- Fix readme formatting
+- Ensure strings are translatable
+- Add missing sanitisation callback functions
+- Ensure correct sanitisation functions are called
+- Add new functions for sanitising integers, RGBa values and the Google Font JSON string
+- Add sample code to add search icon to menu
+- Update customizer defaults

+= 17 May 2017 =
+- Updated readme description
+- Updated readme with more doco
+- Changed the name prefix on all the functions
+- Added a default for the Simple Notice Control, for consistency
+- Updated readme
+- Remove margin from bottom of Radio Button and Single Accordion Controls
+- Update Alpha Color Control

+= 16 May 2017 =
+- Fixed broken markdown for image in readme
+- Updated readme documentation
+- Update Simple Notice control example to include HTML tags
+- Tweak Simple Notice and Single Accordion to only display limited HTML tags
+- Update accordion to allow displaying of basic html.
+- Don’t force accordion array content to be icons.
+- Allow the icon tag to be passed to the control
+- Change FA version when enqueing
+- Update Font Awesome to v4.7
+- Updated readme

+= 14 May 2017 =
+- Add more content to readme
+- Add the ability to override the button labels on the Sortable repeater
+- Tweak translation functions on labels & descriptions
+- Override button label on Sortable Repeaters
+- Change name of default value

+= 11 May 2017 =
+- Fix readme.
+Github markdown eh!
+Talk about crap!
+Github Markdown really sucks

+= 8 May 2017 =
+- Added missing sanitisation on strings
+- Fixed existing string sanitisation for consistency
+- Tidied code

+= 6 May 2017 =
+- Added core Media, Image and Cropped Image Controls and their associated default settings

+= 5 May 2017 =
+- Initial commit